davesweb/laravel-translatable/readme.md

 ## Usage

-Because the translation are just a one-to-many relation of the model you can use them the same way as any other one-to-many relationship in Laravel.
+Because the translations are just a one-to-many relation of the model you can use them the same way as any other one-to-many relationship in Laravel.
 There are a few helper methods to make it easier to use the package, but the base is just a relation.